Template Inheritance and Reusability

 {/block}

-The {layout} tag is the key here.
-It tells the template engine that this template “extends” another template.
-When Latte renderes this template, first it locates the parent – in this case, layout.latte.
+The {layout} tag is key here.
+It tells Latte that this template “extends” another template.
+When Latte renders this template, it first locates the parent template – in this case, layout.latte.

-At that point, the template engine will notice the three block tags in layout.latte and replace those blocks with the contents of the child template.
-Note that since the child template didn’t define the footer block, the content from the parent template is used instead.
-Content within a {block} tag in a parent template is always used as a fallback.
+At this point, Latte notices the three block tags in layout.latte and replaces these blocks with the content of the child template.
+Since the child template did not define the footer block, the content from the parent template is used instead.
+Content within a {block} tag in the parent template is always used as a fallback.

 <!doctype html>